Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-If you have particular knowledge in a specific topic – anything from medicine to vegan food to cybersecurity – starting to search for gigs in those particular areas is always wise.
+However, being a subject matter expert in a particular topic is often equally important.
+If you have specific knowledge in a particular topic – anything from medicine to vegan food to cybersecurity – starting to search for gigs online in that area is always a great move.

-There are many down-to-earth and honest articles about becoming a writer here on HomeWorkingClub.
-Here’s how I personally got started in writing.
+Why not read my freelance writing story?
+There are many down-to-earth and honest articles about becoming a freelance writer here on HomeWorkingClub.
+Here’s how I personally got started as a writer.

 4. Content Strategist

-- Control a content calendar.
+- Control the content calendar.

 - Come up with ideas for new features and articles.